 Opinion Of The Court

 Part of the problem was that Orville wasn’t well suited for filling the void left by Wilbur’s death.
-"Orville couldn't testify in patent infringement cases.
+For one, “Orville couldn't testify in patent infringement cases.
 He couldn’t give a speech in public.
-When Wilbur died Orville was forced to step into a role he was not comfortable in, continues Collins.
+When Wilbur died Orville was forced to step into a role he was not comfortable in,” continues Collins.

 Nevertheless, the Wright Company continued to battle in court.
 In early 1914, the Federal Circuit Court of Appeals in New York sustained the Wright patent in the suit against Curtiss, permanently forbidding him from manufacturing or selling planes that utilized the Wright Brothers’ technology.